Table of Content

 2.2 Management of Taxi business

-It is better to hire business planning services to get a professional business plan for your startup.
-However, if you have the business knowledge and you want to create the business plan on your own, you can do so after doing adequate research.
+It is better to hire business planning services to get a professional strategic plan for your startup.
+However, if you have the business knowledge and you want to create the plan on your own, you can do so after doing adequate research.
 In that case, it is recommended to also go through a logistics company business plan.

 2.3 Customers of Taxi business